GuralTOO/ai-chaperone/image-llm-server/README.md

 ```python
 def main() -> None
 ```
-Entry point that intializes and runs the server.
+Entry point that initializes and runs the server.